c60 + intergalactic- a conversation with Ken (scientist)

 I do a little C60 show, and every week or twice a month, every second and fourth Wednesday.

-And so each I have a little topic.
+And so each, I have a little topic.

-So if anybody ever wants to go back, go look at the C60 show, and I I did a C60 show back a few weeks ago or a month ago on that subject.
+And I did a C60 show back a few weeks ago or a month ago on that subject.

 If they want to get in more in depth, I don't want to take up too much time here.